Walking in the old town of Rouen is like stepping into a living history book.

 Around the Place des Carmes

-The rue de Ganterie is lined up with some interesting half-timbered houses.
+The Rue de Ganterie is lined up with some attractive half-timbered houses.

 At the end of the street is the Place Saint Amand.